Study in Australia: complete guide for international students

 Get a Tax File Number (TFN) To be successfully registered to pay tax in Australia, you’ll need a Tax File Number (TFN).
 Your employer can provide you with the paperwork for this once you commence employment.
 If you haven’t started your job yet, you can apply for a TFN online at the Australian Tax Office (ATO) website.

-To apply, you’ll need your passport, address in Australia, a telephone number and a valid email address.
+To apply, you’ll need your passport, address in Australia, a phone number and a valid email address.

 Moving to a new country is exciting but it also means losing your close support system and having to adapt to a new education system, home, and culture.
 It’s important to be aware and make use of support services offered by your education provider.